WajdAlmansor/Blossom/README.md

 It’s a fully designed flower shop interface featuring shopping, user authentication, and floral arrangements.
 The goal was to design a user-friendly, visually appealing shopping experience — and this project delivers that with soft pastel vibes and elegant layouts.

-> ⚠️ Note: This is not a production-ready site.
-It's a front-end-only concept, built for learning and demonstration purposes.

 ---

 ## 🧩 Features